jkomoros/sudoku/cmd/dokugen-analysis/README.md

 ## Quick A/B pattern

-To quickkly tell if a change to the library helped r2, from dokugen-analysis folder, run:
+To quickkly tell if a change to the library helped r2, create a relativedifficulties.csv in internal/a-b-tester.
+Then from a-b-tester run:

-go run main.go mock_data.go -a -v -w -t -h -no-cache relativedifficulties_SAMPLED.csv > internal/weka-trainer/solves_BEFORE.csv

-Then make the change, then run:

-go run main.go mock_data.go -a -v -w -t -h -no-cache relativedifficulties_SAMPLED.csv > internal/weka-trainer/solves_AFTER.csv

-Then, from internal/weka-trainer, run:

-go build && ./weka-trainer -i solves_BEFORE.csv -o analysis_BEFORE.txt
-go build && ./weka-trainer -i solves_AFTER.csv -o analysis_AFTER.txt
+go build && ./a-b-tester -r relativedifficulties.csv

+Then make the change you want to compare against, and run it again.

 And see which one prints a higher r2 to the screen.